opensourcerails-org/suggestions/README.md

 Suggested applications for the opensourcerails.org website.

+To suggest an application, simply [open an issue](https://github.com/opensourcerails-org/suggestions/issues/new).

 ## Criteria

 To get an understanding of the criteria for an application to be considered, it's important to know the mission of the site: